CampusVH/cvh-camera/README.md

 * `pin` *optional*: The pin for the janus room.
 If the janus room has no pin, provide the value `none`.
 If this parameter is not provided, an input field for the pin is shown.

 * `customNameAllowed` *optional*: If this parameter is present (even when holding no value), an input field for a custom name is shown.
-This name is then required to start the transmission.
+The user can also update his name after starting a transmission.
+The names are escaped on the server to prevent Cross-Site-Scripting (XSS) attacks.

 # Camera Server